When & How to Announce Baby News When Using IVF

 Better to be Safe…

 Finally, some parents choose to wait to share the news of their pregnancy until late in the third trimester, or even until after the birth.
 This choice is generally made by parents who are not wanting to face criticism or unsolicited advice during the pregnancy process.
 A late reveal is an option uniquely available to parents of surrogacy, as a third-trimester belly is very hard to hide!
-Going this route allows you to share the biggest news of your life in a dramatic way!
+Going this route allows you to share the biggest news of your life in a way that may make you feel more comfortable.

-However, it also limits your pool of support from friends and family and makes for a long, lonely pregnancy.
+However, it also limits your pool of support from friends and family during your surrogacy journey.
 It’s hard to keep a secret this big, and you may find that close friends and family feel cheated out of experiencing the pregnancy with you if you choose this route.

 What is important to remember is that there is no singular “right” time to share your pregnancy news.
 The right time for one parent may not be ideal at all for another.
 You’ll need to balance the desires for privacy, support, and inclusion as you decide when to share your news.
 This announcement is just the first of many new decisions that you’ll need to make from the heart.